wgcban/ddpm-cd/README.md

 conda activate ddpm-cd
 ```

-Download the datasets (LEVIR-CD, WHU-CD, DSIFN-CD, and CDD) and place them in the dataset folder.
+Download the datasets (LEVIR-CD, WHU-CD, DSIFN-CD, and CDD) and place them in the `dataset` folder.

+If you wish to only test, download the pre-trained DDPM and fine-tuned DDPM-CD models and place them in the `experiments` folder.

 All the train-val-test statistics will be automatically upload to [`wandb`](https://wandb.ai/home), and please refer [`wandb-quick-start`](https://wandb.ai/quickstart?utm_source=app-resource-center&utm_medium=app&utm_term=quickstart) documentation if you are not familiar with using `wandb`.

-## :arrow_forward:Training diffusion model with remote sensing data
+## 4. Pre-training DDPM
-### :low_brightness:Collect off-the-shelf remote sensing data to train diffusion model
+### 4.1 Collect off-the-shelf remote sensing data to train diffusion model

 Dump all the remote sensing data sampled from Google Earth Engine and any other publically available remote sensing images to dataset folder or create a simlink.

-### :low_brightness:Training/Resume unconditional diffusion model on remote sensing data
+### 4.2 Pre-train/resume unconditional DDPM

-We use ``ddpm_train.json`` to setup the configurations.
-Update the dataset ``name`` and ``dataroot`` in the json file.
+We use `ddpm_train.json` to setup the configurations.
+Update the dataset `name` and `dataroot` in the json file.
 Then run the following command to start training the diffusion model.
 The results and log files will be save to ``experiments`` folder.
 Also, we upload all the metrics to [wandb](https://wandb.ai/home).

 ```python
 python ddpm_train.py --config config/ddpm_train.json -enable_wandb -log_eval
 ```

-In case, if you want to resume the training from previosely saved point, provide the path to saved model in ``path/resume_state``, else keep it as null.
+In case, if you want to resume the training from previosely saved point, provide the path to saved model in ``path/resume_state``, else keep it as `null`.

-### :low_brightness:Sampling from the diffusion model
+### 4.3 Sampling from the pre-trained DDPM
-If you want generate samples from the diffusion model, first update the path to trained diffusion model in [`path`][`resume_state`].
+If you want generate samples from the pre-trained DDPM, first update the path to trained diffusion model in [`path`][`resume_state`].
 Then run the following command.
 ```python
 python ddpm_train.py --config config/ddpm_sampling.json --phase val
 ```
 The generated images will be saved in `experiments`.

-## :arrow_forward:Change Detection
+## 5. Fine-tuning for change detection
-### :low_brightness:Download the datasets
+### Download the change detection datasets
 Download the change detection datasets from the following links.
 Place them inside your `datasets` folder.

 - [`LEVIR-CD`](https://www.dropbox.com/s/18fb5jo0npu5evm/LEVIR-CD256.zip?dl=0)